sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:bfc80ff2e5
 ## Filtering results

 Congrats on finishing the first chapter!
 You now know how to select columns and perform basic counts.
-This chapter will focus on filtering your results.
+This chapter will focus on filtering your horses.

 In SQL, the `WHERE` keyword allows you to filter based on both text and numeric values in a table.
 There are a few different comparison operators you can use: